 John Knightley = Manning Elliott, Brooks’ brother who is married to Caroline’s sister.

-Why I Love This Version
+Why I Love This Version of Emma

 I loved the chemistry between Caroline and Brooks.
 There was one particular scene in a cafe when they are with Brooks’ brother where Hathaway did a fabulous job weaving together romance and comedy.